 Push the weight upwards and over your head.
 The pattern of movement will be fixed by the machine.
 Pause at the top, but don’t lock out the elbows.

 Lower back down in a slow and controlled motion, and keep the tension of the weight at the bottom ahead of the next rep. Don’t let the weight drop back down onto its resting place.

 What muscles does the shoulder press machine work?

 Surprisingly, the muscles in the shoulders.

-You’re supported by the pads, meaning you don’t need to engage key stabiliser muscles to help you perform it.
+Because supported by the seat pads, you don’t need to engage key stabiliser muscles to help you perform it.

 Free weight shoulder press vs. machine shoulder press